Combe St Nicholas

-Combe St Nicholas is a village and parish in Somerset, England, situated 2 mi northwest of Chard and 10 mi from Taunton in the South Somerset district on the edge of the Blackdown Hills Area of Outstanding Natural Beauty.
+Combe St Nicholas is a village and parish in Somerset, England, situated 2 mi northwest of Chard and 10 mi from Taunton, on the edge of the Blackdown Hills Area of Outstanding Natural Beauty.
 The parish, which includes Wadeford and Scrapton, has a population of 1,373.

 History

 There are also the remains of a Roman Villa in the town known as Wadeford Roman villa which is scheduled as an ancient monument.

 At the time of the Domesday Book the manor was held by Bishop Gisa.
 The parish was known as Combe Episcopi until the dedication of the church to St Nicholas in 1239.

 Governance

 The parish council has responsibility for local issues, including setting an annual precept (local rate) to cover the council's operating costs and producing annual accounts for public scrutiny.
 The parish council evaluates planning applications and works with the police, district council officers, and neighbourhood watch groups on matters of crime, security, and traffic.
 The parish council's role also includes initiating projects for the maintenance and repair of parish facilities, as well as consulting with the district council on the maintenance, repair, and improvement of highways, drainage, footpaths, public transport, and street cleaning.
 Conservation matters (including trees and listed buildings) and environmental issues are also the responsibility of the council.

-The village falls within the Non-metropolitan district of South Somerset, which was formed on 1 April 1974 under the Local Government Act 1972, having previously been part of Chard Rural District.
-The district council is responsible for local planning and building control, roads, council housing, environmental health, markets and fairs, refuse collection and recycling, cemeteries and crematoria, leisure services, parks, and tourism.

-Somerset County Council is responsible for running the largest and most expensive local services such as education, social services, libraries, main roads, public transport, policing and fire services, trading standards, waste disposal and strategic planning.
+For local government purposes, since 1 April 2023, the parish comes under the unitary authority of Somerset Council.
+Prior to this, it was part of the non-metropolitan district of South Somerset (established under the Local Government Act 1972).
+It was part of Chard Rural District before 1974.

 The village falls within the 'Blackdown' electoral ward.
 This ward stretches north west to Buckland St Mary and south to Wambrook.
 The total ward population at the 2011 Census was 2,334.

 It is also part of the Yeovil county constituency represented in the House of Commons of the Parliament of the United Kingdom.
-It elects one Member of Parliament (MP) by the first-past-the-post system of election, and was part of the South West England constituency of the European Parliament prior to Britain leaving the European Union in January 2020, which elected seven MEPs using the d'Hondt method of party-list proportional representation.
+It elects one Member of Parliament (MP) by the first-past-the-post system of election.